-The North Carolina Education Research Data Center (NCERDC) at Duke’s Center for Child and Family Policy was established in 2001 through a partnership with the N.C.
-Department of Public Instruction (DPI) to store and manage a publicly accessible dataset with the goal to provide researchers and the broader policy community ready access to the data on the state's public schools, school districts, students and teachers.
+The North Carolina Education Research Data Center (NCERDC) was established in 2001 through a partnership with the North Carolina Department of Public Instruction (DPI) to store and manage a publicly accessible dataset with the goal to provide researchers and the broader policy community ready access to the data on the state's public schools, school districts, students and teachers.

-The data, which include information dating back to the mid-1990s, are available to university researchers and nonprofit research institutions and government agencies.
-The North Carolina Education Research Data Center is a unique portal to an immense store of data from the North Carolina Department of Public Instruction.
+The data, which date back to the late-1990s and are anonymized, are available to university researchers, nonprofit research institutions, and government agencies.
+The NCERDC includes an immense collection of data from the North Carolina Department of Public Instruction.
 All activities conducted by the Data Center strictly comply with the Family Education Rights and Privacy Act.

 To date the NCERDC has received over two decades of data from the North Carolina Department of Public Instruction on districts, schools, teachers, and students in the North Carolina public school system.

 - Student data- end of grade and end of course test scores, demographics, absences, suspensions, course enrollments and standardized tests including AP, PSAT, SAT and ACT scores.